5 simple email marketing tips25.06.2019

 Here are our top 5 simple yet effective email marketing tips…

 The majority of people don’t have time to read a comprehensive email that is heavy on the copy.
 Readers need to be able to scan the email and understand your message quickly, so keep it short and to the point.
-Less is more with email marketing, and if you do need to add extra copy, break it up with eye-catching visuals to keep the reader engaged.
+Less is more with email marketing!
+If you do need to add extra copy, break it up with eye-catching visuals to keep the reader engaged.

 The average internet user is bombarded with multiple emails every day, so it’s important that you stand out.
 Standard templates with little to no customisation will generally result in your email being deleted.
 Use your brand colours, logo and original aesthetics to hold your reader’s attention.